TophatSynth/medic_backup/Lecture Notes/Week 5/Reproductive System.md

 ## Women :O
 - Uterus
-	- Anteverted over the bladder #tofinish
+	- Anteverted over the bladder
+	- Anteflexed between cervix and body
 - Ovary on lateral pelvic wall - ovulation into the peritoneal cavity - ovum picked up by fimbriated end of the Fallopian tube
 	- Fallopian tube has [[Epithelia#^e7b06d|Ciliated simple columnar cells]]
 - Oogenesis - occurs in follicles